davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   as input.
 The enclosing parentheses are a required part of the syntax.

-  When the compiler selects the registers to use to represent the input operands, it does not use any of the clobbered registers (Clobbers).
+  When the compiler selects the registers to use to represent the input operands, it does not use any of the clobbered registers (see :ref:`clobbers`).

 If there are no output operands but there are input operands, place two consecutive colons where the output operands would go: